Prophet on the Edge

-Were the people around Jesus that day reluctant to get their hopes up, or were they mightily offended by Jesus' call for a Jubilee?
-The latter seems to be Walter Brueggemann's read on this text: he calls their reaction "the most dramatic resistance to Jubilee."
-He evokes the drama of Jubilee itself by recalling the sound of the trumpet that began "the year of the Lord's favor" – "a signal," he writes, "not unlike the great gavel that ends the fury of Wall Street every day, only it signifies something very different."
-I've often heard it said that the Good News isn't going to be "good" for everybody, at least not those who want to hold onto excessive wealth and power and place.
-Brueggemann claims that the people were resisting any "curb" on such excessive accumulation; Jubilee, he writes, "is not just a kind thought or a good intention or a religious idea.
+Were the people around Jesus that day reluctant to get their hopes up, or were they mightily offended by Jesus’ call for a Jubilee?
+The latter seems to be Walter Brueggemann’s read on this text: he calls their reaction “the most dramatic resistance to Jubilee.”
+He evokes the drama of Jubilee itself by recalling the sound of the trumpet that began “the year of the Lord’s favor”–“a signal,” he writes, “not unlike the great gavel that ends the fury of Wall Street every day, only it signifies something very different.”
+I’ve often heard it said that the Good News isn’t going to be “good” for everybody, at least not those who want to hold onto excessive wealth and power and place.
+Brueggemann claims that the people were resisting any “curb” on such excessive accumulation; Jubilee, he writes, “is not just a kind thought or a good intention or a religious idea.
 It is about money and property being transferred.”
 (Brueggemann’s sermon on this text is in “Inscribing the Text:Sermons and Prayers of Walter Brueggemann.”)

 It is about the money

-Most scholars approach this text and the anger of the crowd that day in the synagogue by focusing on Jesus' words after his sermon, when things seem to turn on a dime and become quite unpleasant.
-The people are waiting, all right, and not necessarily for a Jubilee that means they have to give anything up, but for "the day of vengeance" – the line that Jesus, curiously, leaves out of his reading of Isaiah--a time when their enemies will finally get what's coming to them.
-Among these enemies, and outside the circle of God's grace, are, presumably, the Gentiles.
-But who are the very ones in his people's own holy scriptures that Jesus lifts up as those who received God's favor and attention?
+Most scholars seem to approach this text and the anger of the crowd that day in the synagogue by focusing on Jesus’ words after his sermon, when things seem to turn on a dime and become quite unpleasant.
+The people are waiting, all right, and not necessarily for a Jubilee that means they have to give anything up, but for “the day of vengeance”–the line that Jesus, significantly, leaves out of his reading of Isaiah–when their enemies will finally get what’s coming to them.
+Among these enemies, and outside the circle of God’s grace, are, presumably, the Gentiles.
+But who are the very ones in his people’s own holy scriptures that Jesus lifts up as those who received God’s favor and attention?
 The (Gentile) widow Elijah helped, and the (Gentile, enemy) commander, Naaman!
-What kind of Messiah shows up and announces "the day of the Lord's favor" without also bringing "the day of vengeance" that was promised so long ago?
-No wonder the people are so incensed by the stories Jesus recalls, for "anger and violence," Fred Craddock writes, "are the last defense of those who are made to face the truth embedded in their own tradition."
+What kind of Messiah shows up and announces “the day of the Lord’s favor” without also bringing “the day of vengeance” that was promised so long ago?
+No wonder the people are so incensed by the stories Jesus recalls: “anger and violence,” Fred Craddock writes, “are the last defense of those who are made to face the truth embedded in their own tradition.”

-Of course, it's a bit more complicated than that (it always is).
+Of course, it’s a bit more complicated than that.
 The people of Galilee, including Jesus, were looked down upon even by many of their own people.
-Kim L. Beckmann draws on the work of Caleb Rosado, noting that Judeans would have seen Galileans as "peasants," "common people," "unwashed people of the land" with an accent that betrayed their region's long history of a rich mix of cultures and races.
-"Rosado," Beckmann writes, "observes that Luke mentions the inn at Bethlehem of Judea as having 'no room' for Mary and Joseph, not as being 'full'"--a small but important distinction, and easy to miss.
-No wonder, then, that the Galileans longed for the day when the "ancient promises of restoration for those oppressed" would be fulfilled, “and those Judeans would finally have to move over and make room for them.
-However, Beckmann and Rosado would claim that the Galileans were, perhaps, missing the point, or maybe thinking too small, because's God's concern was for all the oppressed, not for one group or another, each one hoping that they would end up on top.
-Being only human, however, the Galileans "wanted the privileged, chosen status and the prosperity gospel that their brothers and sisters of Judah aspired to, and that the dominant culture had normed."
+Kim L. Beckmann draws on the work of Caleb Rosado to help us understand that the Judeans would have seen the Galileans as “peasants,” “common people,” “unwashed people of the land” with an accent that betrayed their region’s long history of a rich mix of cultures and races.
+“Rosado,” Beckmann writes, “observes that Luke mentions the inn at Bethlehem of Judea as having ‘no room’ for Mary and Joseph, not as being ‘full,'” which gives another layer of meaning to our Christmas story.”
+No wonder, then, that the Galileans longed for the day when the “ancient promises of restoration for those oppressed” would be fulfilled, “and those Judeans would finally have to move over and make room for them.
+However, Beckmann and Rosado and would claim that the Galileans were, perhaps, missing the point, or maybe thinking too small, because’s God’s concern was for all the oppressed, not for one group or another, each one hoping that they would end up on top.
+Being only human, however, the Galileans “wanted the privileged, chosen status and the prosperity gospel that their brothers and sisters of Judah aspired to, and that the dominant culture had normed.”